jamesmorrisuk/ukveganrecipes/_posts/2020-03-01-no-knead-pretzel-rolls.md

     gluten.<br>&nbsp;

-    * Mix the ingredients together in any order (although flour first don’t be a weirdo)

-    * The dough takes 3 minutes to form together into a rough ball shape.&nbsp;
+    * Mix the ingredients together in a large bowl in any order using a spoon (although flour first don’t be a weirdo) The dough takes 3 minutes to form together into a rough ball shape.&nbsp;

-    * I'd suggest preparing your dough at night.

     You have two options a slow rise or a fast rise depending on your life